WoktopusGaming/TeamTheOne-Bot/devs_changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+This changelog is not parsed and might not be able to be parsed by the [Keep a Changelog](https://github.com/olivierlacan/keep-a-changelog/) Ruby application; it is manually edited.

 ### **Disclaimers**
-- *This changelog is based on the changelogs collectively regrouped in `db/updatelog.json`, but not all changes are made after open-sourcing of the bot.
+- *Changelogs before v2.2.0i are based on the changelogs collectively regrouped in `db/updatelog.json`, but not all changes are made after open-sourcing of the bot.
 Most updates were also made the same day as another one, because I didn't know about Semantic Versioning at that time, and I just added another update to changelog everytime I changed something.
 Hope all of that won't get you lost, though.*
+- Changelogs for v2.1.0i and under were made before the idea of open-sourcing the bot whilst in local development.
+Some lines may include workarounds only on the official side of the bot before its localhosting period, which started on May 2023 by previous host backup, and before its open-sourcing on July 2023.
-- *The whole bot is still in development - in INDEV alpha precisely - and may have changes to come.*
+- *The whole bot is still in development - in INDEV alpha precisely - and may have a lot of changes to come.*
 - ***DO NOT TRY TO PARSE THIS FILE UNLESS YOU'RE SURE**: the file is only BASED and has edits on the version numbers that contain lowercase letters at the end, which may return errors while using a premade parser.*
   - A means Alpha (not INDEV);
   - B means Beta (not INDEV);
   - I means INDEV, regardless of version type;
-  - U means *ANY non-released version not able to be classified under A or B*
 - If you look for tags of previous releases in [the specified section](#tags), you may not find anything older than v2.1.0i, and for a normal reason: I don't have any backup or version of these old updates.
-- Changelogs for v2.1.0i and under were made before the idea of open-sourcing the bot.
-Some lines may include changed bot behaviour only on the hosted bot code before July 2023.

 ## [Unreleased]